-My father died before I became a principal but he would have been happy with that.
+My father died before I became a principal.
 Here was a fellow with a grade 6 education who started out as a deckhand in the merchant navy.
 He went on to become a ship’s captain.
 When he retired he was responsible for the operation of three ships and over 300 personnel.
 He would have seen becoming a principal as a logical progression.

 He did see me promoted twice in the Naval Reserve and we often talked about the leadership and management of people – I learned a lot from him.
 I recall the day he said to me, “Son, as you rise in positions of greater responsibility, you will be faced with some tough decisions and will need to have some difficult conversations.
 Don’t avoid them.
 If you are not willing to deal with the uncomfortable issues then get the hell out of the job and make room for someone who is.”
 There’s noting like an old sailor to get right to the point.